djjcast/sublime-ToggleMinimapOnScroll/README.md

     "toggle_minimap_on_scroll_duration_seconds": 2.5

-ToggleMinimapOnScroll takes 7.5 samples per second to detect scroll by default.
+ToggleMinimapOnScroll takes 7.5 samples per second to detect scrolling by default.
 Use the following variable to configure this sampling frequency:

     "viewport_position_samples_per_second": 7.5